ccb-hms/designmatch_docker/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- Installation -->
-## Installation

-**Note: If this is NOT your first time using this repository, you can skip to step 7. **
+## Installing designmatch and its dependencies

-1. Clone this repo by navigating into your desired base directory, and executing the following command:
+1. Select a working directory, open a terminal, and execute the following command:
    ```sh
    git clone https://github.com/ccb-hms/designmatch_docker.git
    ```

-2. Once cloned, head to https://pages.gurobi.com/registration/ to register for an Academic License of Gurobi Optimizer.
+2. Go to https://pages.gurobi.com/registration/ to register for an Academic License of Gurobi Optimizer.
+If you are already registered for an academic license, continue to step 3.

 3. After you have registered for an academic license, navigate to https://license.gurobi.com/manager/licenses to login.

-4. Once logged in to the Web Licensing Service, you will be able to download a gurobi.lic file (necessary to complete this process) by selecting "Licenses" > "Download". **NOTE:** Remember where you have saved this file, as the location will be referenced later.
+4. Once logged in to the Web Licensing Service, you will be able to download a gurobi.lic file (necessary to complete this process) by selecting "Licenses" > "Download".
+If you already have an academic license, it will ask if you'd like to create a new one, answer YES. **NOTE:** Remember where you have saved this file, as the location will be referenced later.

-5. Open a terminal, and ensure Docker is running.
+5. Open the Docker application.
+No actions need to be take, the program just needs to be running.

-6. Build the Docker image by running the following command:
+6. Build the Docker image by running the following command in your terminal:
    ```sh
    docker build -t designmatch-docker .
    ```